Most frequently viewed page at LondonJazzCollector!

 For this particular record to be identified as a first pressing, all the identifiers shown below have to be present, on both sides of the record..

 Lexingtons can be extraordinary audio quality, though the very earliest recordings made in the nineteen forties lack dynamic range due to microphone limitations, and can sound “boxed-in”.
-Recordings made immediately after the war also sometimes do not come up to modern audio expectations, and not a few early Blue Note titles are re-mastered by Van Gelder from recordings made by others.
+Recordings made immediately after the war also sometimes do not come up to modern audio expectations, and some early Blue Note titles are recordings made by other engineers, re-mastered by Van Gelder.
 However, generally, Lexington label Blue Notes sound magnificent.
 Playing my Lexington 1st issue of Blakey and the Jazz Messengers at Cafe Bohemia is like physically being there.
-The Messengers are not “between the hi-fi speakers”, you are in the room with them.
+The Messengers are not “between the hi-fi speakers”, they are in the room with you.

 These are gems, and usually priced similarly.
 As with the Lexingtons, the heavy vinyl ( 180-220 gm) is not only louder than other records, it is often quite resilient to surface damage from skating record arms, and they will often sound much better than they look.
 Even a few feelable light scratches generally can be tolerated and tend not detract from the music, especially if played on a turntable whose design provides better isolation of groove defects.

 The “NEW YORK 23” suffix disappears in 1958, and is the indispensable marking of certain first pressings of that period.

 3. 47 WEST 63rd NYC without “23”, no Inc and no R (1957-59).